-- Journalism

 - Graphic or Web Design

 - Film, Stage and Television Producer/Director

 - Videographer/Photographer/Animator

-- Advertising

-- Public Relations
+- · Advertising and/or Public Relations

-- Editor
+- Editor and /or publishing

 - Games Developer

-- Publishing

 - Social Media Management

+- Writer and/or journalism

+- Radio production

+- Communications

 Music Performance

 Music is an integral part of all cultures from the earliest of times, expressing and reflecting human experience.
 Music learning requires students' active engagement in the practices of listening, performing and composing.
 An education in Music encourages the ability to coordinate both creative and critical thinking skills to achieve set goals.